rackerlabs/terraform-provider-spot/docs/resources/cloudspace.md

 ### Required

 - `cloudspace_name` (String) The name of the cloudspace.
-- `organization` (String) The organization to which the cloudspace belongs.
 - `region` (String) The region where the cloudspace will be created.

 ### Optional